-3. The active basaltic volcano of Piton de la Fournaise can be found on this island and it is quite the sight to see.
-When it is erupting, people can see lava pouring down the sides, and when it is not, everyone can hike it to see the crater and the volcanic plains.
+3. The active basaltic volcano of Piton de la Fournaise found on this island.
+It is quite site.
+When it is erupting people can see lava pouring down the sides.
+It is not possible for everyone can hike it to see the crater and the volcanic plains.

 6.Divers will want to visit Reunion Island for the clear water, five hundred different fish species, and the one hundred and fifty different species of coral.
 Diving is easiest on the west coast.
 Superb underwater lava flows can see while diving on the east coast.

 7.The island produces some of the best rum in the world and there is a museum dedicated to this delicious alcohol, La Saga du Rhum, in Saint-Pierre.
 The rum can be drank alone or with any number of self-blending herbs and spices.

 8.Everyone must eat the traditional carri while visiting the island.
 It is an authentic Creole dish made with meat, fish, seafood or poultry.
 Garlic, tomatoes, onion, turmeric, cloves and ginger is added.
 Other foods that must be eat include buttery pastries, curried lentils and dragon fruit.

 9. The markets are a wonderful place to learn more about the local cuisine while also picking up some souvenirs.
 There are numerous markets on the island we recommend the Saturday market in Saint Pierre.

 10. The weather on the island is quite tropical year-round.
 If it does happen to rain it will be a light shower in the afternoon for a minute or two.

 Planning For Reunion Honeymoon Package ?